Whether you are a seasoned singer or a shower singer you're welcome to join us!

 'Megan creates a warm, safe singing environment and adds fun and a mass of knowledge.
 I'm so glad I joined!'
 Kate 2012

 Everything is held at The Avenue Church, Newton Abbot (see the map at the bottom of the page).
-The Gospel Group meet every Monday 7.30pm and Newton Community Choir meet every Thursday 7.30pm.You can just turn up and there are no commitments and no auditions.
+The Gospel Group meet every Wednesday 7.30pm and Newton Community Choir meet every Thursday 7.30pm (both choirs have a 2 week Easter break and a 6 week summer break).You can just turn up and there are no commitments and no auditions.

 Click on the links to the left to find out more information.